Applies To:Show Versions

 - Name of the data center where the server runs

-- The big3d agent factories (on 3-DNS, BIG-IP, EDGE-FX Cache, and GLOBAL-SITE only)
+- The big3d agent factories (on 3-DNS Controller, BIG-IP system, and EDGE-FX systems only)

-- Virtual servers managed by the server (BIG-IP, EDGE-FX Cache, and host servers only)
+- Virtual servers managed by the server (BIG-IP system, EDGE-FX system, and host systems only)

 - SNMP host probing settings (hosts only)

-Note: One important aspect of planning your network setup is to decide how to set up the big3d agent, and which ports you need to open for communications between the systems in your network.
-See the 3-DNS Reference Guide, Chapter 4, The big3d Agent, for help with determining how both of these issues affect your installation.
+One important aspect of planning your network setup is to decide how to set up the big3d agent, and which ports you need to open for communications between the systems in your network.
+See the 3-DNS Reference Guide, Chapter 5, Probing and Metrics Collection, for help with determining how both of these issues affect your installation.

 Planning a sync group

-A sync group is a group of 3-DNS systems that share configuration information.
-In a sync group, a principal 3-DNS issues requests to the big3d agents on all the other systems to gather metrics data.
-Both the principal 3-DNS and the receiver 3-DNS systems in the group receive broadcasts of metrics data from the big3d agents.
-All members of the sync group also receive broadcasts of updated configuration settings from the 3-DNS that has the latest configuration changes.
+A sync group is a group of 3-DNS Controllers that share configuration information.
+In a sync group, a principal 3-DNS Controller issues requests to the big3d agents on all the other systems to gather metrics data.
+Both the principal 3-DNS Controller and the receiver 3-DNS Controllers in the sync group receive broadcasts of metrics data from the big3d agents.
+All members of the sync group also receive broadcasts of updated configuration settings from the 3-DNS Controller that has the latest configuration changes.

-When you define the sync group, you select the sync group members from the list of 3-DNS systems you have already defined.
-The sync group lists the 3-DNS systems in the order in which you selected them.
-The first 3-DNS in the list becomes the principal 3-DNS.
-The remaining 3-DNS systems in the list become receivers.
-If the principal 3-DNS becomes disabled, the next 3-DNS in the list becomes the principal 3-DNS until the original principal 3-DNS comes back online.
+When you define the sync group, you select the sync group members from the list of 3-DNS Controllers you have already defined.
+The sync group lists the 3-DNS Controllers in the order in which you selected them.
+The first 3-DNS Controller in the list becomes the principal 3-DNS Controller.
+The remaining 3-DNS Controllers in the list become receivers.
+If the principal 3-DNS Controller becomes disabled, the next 3-DNS Controller in the list becomes the principal 3-DNS Controller until the original principal 3-DNS Controller comes back online.

 Understanding how a sync group works